August 15, 2010 -- (BEGIN VIDEO CLIP)

 (UNKNOWN): The numbers are dismal for employment.

 AMANPOUR: And Wall Street gets nervous.
 How worried should we be?
 And what will bring confidence back?
-This morning, top voices on the economy: former New Jersey Governor and Wall Street CEO Jon Corzine; Republican Senator Bob Corker of the Senate Banking Committee; Obama economic adviser Laura Tyson; and chief economist at the U.S. Chamber of
+This morning, top voices on the economy: former New Jersey Governor and Wall Street CEO Jon Corzine; Republican Senator Bob Corker of the Senate Banking Committee; Obama economic adviser Laura Tyson; and chief economist at the U.S. Chamber of Commerce, Martin Regalia.

 Then, washed away.
 Twenty million Pakistanis in danger, as the worst flooding in memory leaves huge areas of the country under water.
 It's a race against time to bring relief.
 "This Week" has the latest from inside the crisis, with U.S. efforts to deliver aid.